ieshi02/ieshi02.github.io/README.md

 Maybe in some people's eyes, not believing in God is evil, but it should be clear that there are not only gods, but also many other gods.
 The gods of every culture should respect each other, shouldn't they?

+## 2020 1 9
+Today I finally went to the hospital to have my molar removed because it was broken.
+Originally, I had root canal treatment in the hospital before, and I needed to make porcelain teeth in two weeks.
+Because I was lazy and my teeth didn't hurt any more, I didn't do it.
+As a result, my teeth were broken and I couldn't make porcelain teeth any more, so I had to pull them out and implant it.
+It was a big lesson for me that I shouldn't have put it off until it was too late to regret it and the teeth was eventually pulled out.